-LINQ allows debugging through .NET debugger as compared to stored procedure.
+LINQ allows debugging through .NET debugger as compared to a stored procedure.

 LINQ provides the uniform programming model (means common query syntax) to query the multiple databases while you need to re-write the stored procedure for different databases.

-Stored procedure is a best way for writing complex queries as compared to LINQ.
+A stored procedure is the best way for writing complex queries as compared to LINQ.

-Deploying LINQ based application is much easy and simple as compared to stored procedures based.
-Since in case of stored procedures, you need to provide a SQL script for deployment but in case of LINQ everything gets complied into the DLLs.
+Deploying a LINQ based application is much easy and simple as compared to stored procedures based.
+Since in case of stored procedures, you need to provide a SQL script for deployment but in case of LINQ, everything gets compiled into the DLLs.
 Hence you need to deploy only DLLs.

 Limitation of LINQ over Stored Procedures

-LINQ is not the good for writing complex queries as compared to stored procedures.
+LINQ is not good for writing complex queries as compared to stored procedures.